ndwarshuis/org-ml/README.md

 original function name is appended with `*`.
 The symbol `it` carries the value of the unary argument (unless otherwise specified):

+### Side effect functions

+The majority of side-effectual functions are named like `om-elem-OPERATION-THING-at` where `OPERATION` is some operation to be performed on `THING` in the current buffer.
+All these functions take `point` as one of their arguments to denote where in the buffer to perform `OPERATION`.

+All of these functions have current-point convenience analogues that are named as `om-elem-OPERATION-this-THING` where `OPERATION` and `THING` carry the same meaning, but `OPERATION` is done at the current point and `point` is not an argument to the function.

+For the sake of brevity, only the former form of these functions are given in the examples below.

 ``` emacs-lisp
 (om-elem-map-property* :value (concat "foo" it) elem)
 ```